acenet-arc/fortran_oop_as_a_second_lang/_episodes/derived_types.md

  numbers%elements(1)=   2.00000000
 ~~~
 {: .output}

+In the rest of this workshop we will build on this `t_vector` derived type adding functionality as we go.
+We will create a set of procedures and operators which will allow us to do common operations one might want to perform on a vector abstracting away the details, such as memory management, allowing us to write code at a higher level.

 ### Creating new objects
 Creating new vectors is a pretty common thing that we want to do.
 Lets add some functions to create vectors to reduce the amount of repeated code.
 Lets create one to make empty vectors, `create_empty_vector` and one to create a vector of a given size allocating the required memory to hold all the elements of the vector, `create_sized_vector`.